 Barbara Trudell, SIL International.
 Barbara will speak to SDG 4, assessing the degree to which quality, equity and inclusivity in the formal education curriculum can be enhanced by giving space to local language, knowledge and perspective.

-Paulin Djité, Université FSB, Ivory Coast.
+Paulin Djité, International consultant in Language and Education.
 Paulin will speak to SDG 8, arguing that the root causes of fragility and inability to achieve the goal of inclusive growth in sub-Saharan Africa is the marginalization of the majority of the people, due to the absence of efficient and effective language policy and planning.

 Leigh Swigart, Brandeis University, USA.
 Leigh will speak to SDG 16 about the International Criminal Court and the importance of including ‘languages of lesser diffusion’ to aim for global justice.